This is the way the world ends,

 "This morning, sometime after lunch," I answer, deciding it's best to leave out the whole Tsunoda involvement.

 "Has anyone seen it?"

-"Takashi did, but I told him they were from running a knife case.
-He bought it for now, at least."
+"Takashi did, but I told him they were from falling on the knife case.
+He bought it, so it's okay for now."